 At that time, the girls of 16 and over fell into two distinct categories - and the split was effectively by class.

 Girls of the upper and middle classes would stay in school until they were 18 or 19 years of age, after which the majority would help out at home, where they would stay until they were married - they would not normally take on any paid work, but might do good works in the community such as supporting charity funds.
-Work of this sort could include running Guide or Brownie units - at this time there was a definite emphasis on Guiders being the 'right sort' - in each locality it was a committee formed of such people as the lady mayoress, school mistresses, wives of doctors and of clergy who were tasked with nominating a suitable Captain to headquarters.
-World War 1 had an impact on this class particularly - in the war the largest number of casualties was among the young army officers, and as such, a lot of the young women in the late 1910s and early 1920s who had assumed that they would be married and raising a family - found that they were either single or widowed.
+Work of this sort could include running Guide or Brownie units - at this time there was a definite emphasis on Guiders being the 'right sort' - in each locality it was a committee formed of such people as the lady mayoress, school mistresses, wives of doctors and of clergy who were tasked with nominating a 'suitable Captain' to headquarters.
+World War 1 had an impact on the upper and upper-middle class particularly - in the war the largest number of casualties was among the junior officers in the army, and as such, a lot of the young middle-class women in the late 1910s and early 1920s who had assumed that they would be married running a house, and perhaps raising a family before long - found that they were either single, or widowed without children.
 It was this which allowed Guiding to expand significantly in the 1920s.
 But it also meant there were a number of young women who were keen to retain their Guide friendships, and who had the time to continue active support of Guiding.

-For girls of working or lower middle class, on the other hand, most would leave school at 14 to start full-time work - at this stage, the professions open to girls were mainly service, factory work, shop work or farm work.
-They would tend to marry at an earlier age - usually in their late teens or early twenties - at which point they would leave paid employment in order to stay at home, run the house, and in due course, bring up children.
+For girls of working or lower middle class, on the other hand, most would leave school at 14 to start full-time work - at this stage, the professions open to girls were mainly service, factory work, shop work or farm work - so by the age of 16 would tend to be well established in a career.
+They would tend to marry at an earlier age - usually in their late teens or early twenties - at which point they would automatically leave paid employment in order to run the house, and bring up the children.
 But that didn't mean they couldn't have the occasional evening out, with their old Guide friends.

-So Rangers were created to solve the problem of 16+ girls who did not want to leave Guides, but actually, as you might expect, it didn't really solve the problem at all!
-It simply deferred it a little longer - for now it was a case of what to do about those who did not want to leave Rangers, especially since there was no upper age limit for Rangers, such that some members were well into middle age!
+So Rangers were created to solve two problems.
+The first was the problem of the girl who didn't join Guiding until she was 16, and found herself having to do Tenderfoot work with the 11-year-olds, and Second Class with the 12-13 year olds.
+The second problem was that of the Guides of 16+ who had earned all the badges and awards they were going to, and were starting to outgrow Guides but didn't want to leave the movement.
+As you might expect, Rangers helped with the first problem, but did not solve the second at all!
+It simply deferred it a little longer - for now it just became a case of what to do about those who did not want to leave Rangers, especially since there was no upper age limit for Rangers - Rangers in their 30s, 40s and beyond were not unheard of!

-Many Guide and Ranger Companies tried to keep in touch with former members whose lives were moving on with careers or husbands and families, particularly where there was a risk of this meaning their former members losing contact with active Guiding - but it was important that this was an extra sideline, and not to the detriment of the current active membership of the Ranger Company - the next generation of active young Rangers who needed to get their turn of being Patrol Leaders and taking charge of the running of their unit - or the need to have an attractive age-appropriate programme which would encourage new recruits from the Guide Company. .
+Many Guide and Ranger Companies encouraged older members to move on but tried to keep in touch their former members whose lives were moving on with careers or husbands and families, particularly where there was a risk of this meaning their former members losing all contact with active Guiding - but it was important that this was kept as an extra, or sideline, and was not to the detriment of the current 16-21 year old active membership of the Ranger Company - the next generation of Rangers who needed to get their turn of being Patrol Leaders and taking charge of running their unit - or at the expense of having an attractive programme with which to encourage new recruits from the Guide Company. .

 In April 1919, the Lone Guide section was reorganised, into "Branch A" and "Branch B".
 Branch A being for Guides between the ages of 11 and 20.
 Branch B being for Guides over the age of 20.
 The 1921 edition of Organisation, Policy and Rules stated: